jarun/nnn/README.md

 - Toggle hidden with <kbd>.</kbd>, visit HOME with <kbd>~</kbd>, last dir with <kbd>-</kbd>
 - Mark a frequently visited dir at runtime
 - Sort by modification, access and inode change time
-- Compile out/in features with make options
+- Compile out/in features with make variables
 - Watch matrix text fly or read fortune messages
 - Configure in 5 minutes!